 For the first 10 months of 2006, the overall index fell 0.2 percent, the second consecutive small December-to-October decline but the largest decline since 2001.
 The October level of 110.3 for the combined index was 0.5 percent higher than the October 2005 level of 109.8, the fifth consecutive increase from October of the previous year — but the second consecutive year with an October-to-October change of less than 1 percent.
 The October 2006 level was 10.8 percent higher than the October level of the base year of 2000.

-The TSI is a single seasonally adjusted index of the month-to-month changes in the output of services provided by the for-hire transportation industries.
-The index, which includes historic data from 1990 to the present, remains under development and is considered experimental.
-The base year for the index is 2000.
+TSI is a single seasonally adjusted index of the month-to-month changes in the output of services provided by the for-hire transportation industries, including railroad, air, truck, inland waterways, pipeline and local transit.
+The baseline year for the index is 2000.